Your student experience

 Dean's Student Forum

 The Dean’s Student Forum is a friendly and informal space for you to come together with the Dean and senior managers to discuss your ideas and thoughts about being a student at the Tavi over a cup of tea and food.
 We try to arrange these to fit around your timetables as much as possible, so they are at breakfast and lunchtimes.
-Here are the dates for the 2019/20 academic year (please note that these are subject to change depending on numbers, please look out for invitations closer to the time to book your place)

 The Trust has a thriving academic community, where colleagues come together to share ideas and address all kinds of current issues.
 We hold regular Continuing Professional Development (CPD) programmes, Thinking Space events and forums allied to contemporary issues and debate in the mental health and social care fields.
 Please look out for the dates and times of these events on Moodle and email.